nsidc/earthaccess/docs/governance/decisions/929-move-repository.md

 The voting deciders unanimously selected Option 2, moving to an independent GitHub Organization.
 [`earthaccess-dev`](https://github.com/earthaccess-dev) was chosen as the new org.

+Aside from migration effort, the only con to worry about is the potential for reduced institutional support.
+While this outcome would impact the project, based on conversations with management and the adoption of earthaccess we feel it is extremely unlikely to happen due to moving the repository.
+If this occurs, it will much more likely be because of federal funding decisions, and moving the repository will increase our resilience to changes in the federal funding landscape.

 ### Checklist